ClojureBridgeLondon/organise-clojurebridge-london/index.md

 A suitable venue should include:
 * disabled access
-* space for at least 30 people, preferably 50 (ie. 35 students, 15 volunteers)
+* space for a minimum of 30 people, preferably up to 50 (ie. 25 students, 25 volunteers)
 * a good WiFi network
-* a large screen / projector for opening presentations
+* a large screen / projector for opening presentations (Friday evenings, optionally Saturday)
-* tables, chairs & external monitor (24 inch or larger) for each group
+* tables, chairs, power sockets for each group
-* space for breakfast / lunch
+* separate space for breakfast, lunch and a retrospective
 * female hygiene products available

 # Budget